BeckLaboratory/pav/README.md

 single-haplotype or an unphased ("squashed") assembly typically also make a suitable reference as long as they are free of large structural misassemblies and especially large false duplications.

-### Assembly input files

-Each sample has one or more "haplotype" assemblies.
-For example, a diploid human sample would have two complete assemblies, one for haplotype 1 and one for haplotype 2.

-The most efficient input is bgzipped and indexed FASTA files with ".fai" and ".gzi" indices.
-If files are not bgzipped, they are bgzipped and stored in the "data" directory, which slows PAV significantly.
-Samtools can be used to prepare files with `bgzip` and `samtools faidx` commands (Samtools package, not part of PAV).

-Assemblies may be in FASTA, FASTQ, or GFA (hifiasm compatible) formats, and files may be gzipped.
-File indexes such as ".fai" files are generated if missing.
-Note that PAV never alters input or index files outside its own run directory.

-PAV can also take an FOFN (File Of File Names) pointing to multiple input files and processing them as one.
-An FOFN file ends with ".fofn" and is a plain text file with one filename per line.
-PAV will gather all input files from the FOFN and create a compressed and indexed FASTA file in the "data" directory for it to use.
-If FOFN files contain other FOFN files, they are followed recursively.
-Absolute paths should be used, and paths are relative to the run directory otherwise.

-### Input filename wildcards

-PAV will attempt to replace "{asm_name}" and "{hap}" wildcards in paths with the assembly name (NAME column) and the haplotype name making it easier to generate paths in the assembly table if input files follow the same file naming conventions (can use the same path pattern for many samples and haplotype columns).
-For example, with sample "HG00733" and haplotype "h2", path pattern "/path/to/assemblies/{asm_name}/{asm_name}_{hap}.fa.gz" becomes "/path/to/assemblies/HG00733/HG00733_h1.fa.gz".
-Another wildcard "{sample}" is treated as an alias of "asm_name" (i.e. the example above could have used either the "{asm_name}" or "{sample}" wildcards to achieve the same result).

 ## PAV versions